nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     - Expected: `Show graphically all income by category` and a Pie Chart on the right of the application

 ### View entries by month

+You went on a shopping spree today.
+Find out how today's expenditure compared to the rest of the month.

 Format: `view t/ENTRY_TYPE mo/MONTH`